gilby125/authelia-traefik-docker-compose/README.md

 ## First Login

 1. Navigate to `https://auth.yourdomain.com`
-2. Login with username `admin` and password `changeme`
+2. Login with username `admin` and the password you set in `users_database.yml`
 3. Set up 2FA by scanning QR code with authenticator app
-4. Change your password in the user settings
+4. You can add more users by editing `config/users_database.yml`

 ## Troubleshooting